 Benefits now in jeopardy

-The result will be more asthma attacks, more toxic pollution in our communities, and more lead in our drinking water.
+The result will be more asthma attacks and more toxic pollution in our communities.

 Here's a sampling of what the agency has done – during the 2016 fiscal year alone – to protect public health, revitalize communities and hold polluters accountable for their actions.